HOUSE DUST MITES MAY BE WHY YOU CAN’T ESCAPE YOUR ALLERGIES

 - You have ever been diagnosed with eosinophilic esophagitis

-- You are allergic to any of the inactive ingredients in ODACTRA
+- You are allergic to any of the inactive ingredients contained in ODACTRA.
+The inactive ingredients contained in ODACTRA are: gelatin, mannitol, and sodium hydroxide.

 - You have asthma, depending on how severe it is